micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/execution_management/index.md

 Derived requirements:
 - sequential processing of callbacks

-## RCLC-Executor
+## rclc Executor

 ### Executive Summary

-The RCLC Executor is an Executor for C applications and can be used with default rclcpp Executor semantics.
+The rclc Executor is an Executor for C applications and can be used with default rclcpp Executor semantics.
 If additional deterministic behavior is necessary, the user can rely on pre-defined sequential execution, trigged execution and LET-Semantics for data synchronization.
-The concept of the rclc-Executor has been published in [[SLL2020](#SLL2020)].
+The concept of the rclc Executor has been published in [[SLL2020](#SLL2020)].

 ### Motivation
 The need for the processing patterns, as described in the previous section, are often non-functional requirements that a robotic application must met: bounded end-to-end latencies, low jitter of response times of cause-effect chains, deterministic processing, and quick response times even in overload situations.